-Your ‘unique selling position’ is a marketing phrase to describe the specific qualities your business has that sets you apart from your competition.
-For example, your USP could be the personalised service you offer, the speed of your delivery, your investment in technology or tools, or the depth of your industry knowledge.
+A ‘unique selling position’ is a marketing term used to describe the specific qualities your business has that sets you apart from your competition.
+For example, your USP could be the personalised service you offer, your long history of being in business, the speed of your delivery, your investment in technology or tools, or the depth of your industry knowledge.

-When someone wants a service or a product, they have a problem they are looking to solve.
-You have the solution, so emphasise throughout the website how you can solve the specific problem, for example, a plumber might be very specific in mentioning that they fix leaky taps.
+Identify the problems or challenges your potential customers are looking to solve.
+Then emphasise and reinforce throughout the website how you can solve their specific problems, for example, a plumber might be very specific in mentioning that they fix leaky taps.

 - Outlining the qualifications your team has

 - Displaying any logos of trade organisations or professional associations you belong to

 - Specify the guarantees and refunds you offer (especially anything that goes beyond what you are legally compelled to offer)

 - Have client testimonials on the website, as these really help with the overall credibility of your website